nitrictech/docs/docs/language-support.md

 | [Python](https://github.com/nitrictech/python-sdk) | Experimental   |
 | [C#](https://github.com/nitrictech/dotnet-sdk)     | In Development |

-If a language you want isn't listed, come chat to us on [Discord](https://discord.gg/Webemece5C).
+If a language you want isn't listed, come chat with us on [Discord](https://discord.gg/Webemece5C).

 Alternatively, feel free to develop your own SDKs.
 Nitric is completely [open source](https://github.com/nitrictech) so you can use any of the other SDKs linked above as a reference.

 ## Adding language support

 To start adding support for a language, check out the [protobuf contracts](https://github.com/nitrictech/nitric/tree/main/contracts), and look at how to compile the base SDKs for your specific language on the [protobuf docs](https://developers.google.com/protocol-buffers).
-Compiling the protobuf definition to a base SDK will provide gRPC stubs for connecting with the Nitric server, as well as language specific types for constructing request and response objects.
+Compiling the protobuf definition to a base SDK will provide gRPC stubs for connecting with the Nitric server, as well as language-specific types for constructing request and response objects.